kev5/WizCraft/README.md

 ## Inspiration

-Our main inspiration behind this project was to integrate the Myo armband with Unity and learn more about the AI.
-We made a 3D competitive game using Unity and Myo armband.
+Our main inspiration behind this project was to integrate the Myo armband with Unity and learn more about the artificially intelligent bots we could compete with.
+We successfully made a 3D competitive game using Unity and Myo armband.

 ## What it does